“When the eyes say one thing, and the tongue another, a practiced man relies on the language of the first.”― Ralph Waldo Emerson

 By listening without trying to critique or convince we can become more empathetic.
 It can also offer us an insight into the concerns, hopes, and aspirations of others.
 Deep listening can not only build trust but can lead to better relationships as it makes us alert and sensitive towards others.

 Communication goes much beyond spoken words.
-The tone of voice and other physical expressions play a hidden but big part of communication.
-When we can listen to others, we move towards creating more meaningful relationships and being more effective at everything we do.
+The tone of voice and other physical expressions play a hidden but big part in communication.
+When we can listen to others – both verbally and nonverbally, we move towards creating more meaningful relationships and being more effective at everything we do.